cristhosebyrasp/Intro_to_Django/week1/step3.md

 <!-- END IMAGE -->

 A Django project is ...
 A Django app is a component of the overall Django project.
+Each app serve to a specific purpose.

 ## URLs